cassiothacosta/cassiothacosta/README.md

 ---

 ## 🔍 Currently Looking For
-I'm looking for a full-time position as a **Backend** or **Full Stack Developer** (remote or hybrid), where I can continue to learn, collaborate with talented teams, and build products that have real-world impact.
+I'm looking for a full-time position as a **Backend**, **Frontend**or **Full Stack Developer** (WFH or WFO in Belo Horizonte/MG), where I can continue to learn, collaborate with talented teams, and build products that have real-world impact.

 If my profile resonates with your team or project, feel free to get in touch!